mcankudis/CleanCloud/README.md

 A development image is built and deployed on push to `develop` branch aswell.

 The MongoDB database is hosted on MongoDB Atlas.

+## Organization / tickets

+We use GitHub Projects to organize our work.
+To view the project, click [here](https://github.com/users/TeoDevGerman/projects/1/views/1).
+Don't use the "Projects" tab on the repository, since it links to nowerhere due to a repository transfer.